lexibank/tlopo/out/vol4/chapter2.md

 ## 47. Parrotfishes (_Scaridae_)

-Figure 2.24 Bolbometopon muricatum, double-headed parrotfish
+Figure 2.24:Bolbometopon muricatum, double-headed parrotfish

 Parrotfish are closely related to the wrasses, although the latter are carnivorous.
 Parrotfish are herbivorous, typically large, the jaws with a bony beak.
 They are reef dwellers, feeding chiefly on vegetable matter, but their strong beaks easily crush molluscs and coral.
 Most pass through one to three colour phases.
 Juveniles are usually plain, with mottling; immatures usually patterned with red, brown or purple, adults with blue, green, yellow, orange or red patterns (Munro 1967: p.431).
 Like the wrasses they retreat into holes in the coral at night to sleep.
 Genera include _Scarus_, _Hipposcarus_ and _Bolbometopon_.